 At iRex, we do everything we can to build our quotes at a competitive price and always with quality and service in mind.
 That said, iRex strongly encourages our clients to provide target pricing and/or budget expectations.
 The more we know, the more we can help, employing our award-winning creativity in finding options to achieve your budget goals.

 It’s a common saying that the two biggest pains for engineers are “cables and labels.”
 Our attention to details and a tight document control process set us apart.
 We aim to ease both of these headaches with conversations at the frontend of the quoting process.
 Things we are constantly on the lookout for are bills of materials (BOMs) that use manufacturer part numbers as opposed to client generated ones and whether the specified parts match.

 We will often push for clarification on orders using terms that bring ambiguity.
-For example, asking for screws that are “hand tight” can vary from person to person and asking for the cable house to simply choose the type of wire to use adds time in potential back and forths.
+For example, asking for screws that are “hand tight” can vary from person to person and asking for the cable manufacturer to simply choose the type of wire to use adds time in potential back and forths.

 With all this said, we routinely work with clients that have drawings in the “cocktail napkin” phase.
 In these cases, we work with the client to provide additional pictures and context so that our quoting and engineering team have the background to make informed decisions and build the cables you expect and need.

 The last point to make regarding labelling relates to our internal ECN process.
 Our engineering team keeps strict revision control on all of our orders so we always make sure to dig into the “why” behind each change.
 Once we get that “why,” we pass that along to our team to make sure each revision is accounted for, even if the ECN doesn’t necessitate a full revision change on the client side.